 As noted earlier, we used modified criteria from USPSTF to rate the quality of the comparative studies.
-Based on these criteria, we considered six studies (three RCTs and 3 cohort studies) to be of good quality, with study arms comparable at baseline, valid instruments to evaluate outcomes, and limited differential attrition occurring during the outcomes assessment.^{8,11,18-20,23}
+Based on these criteria, we considered six studies (three RCTs and three cohort studies) to be of good quality, with study arms comparable at baseline, valid instruments to evaluate outcomes, and limited differential attrition occurring during the outcomes assessment.
+10,13,19-21,25

-Also using these criteria, seven studies (5 RCTs and 2 cohort studies) were categorized as of fair quality, ^{9,10,15-17,21,22} most often on the basis of the use of a modified rather than full intent-to-treat analysis of randomized treatment arms.
-We also abstracted data from five studies deemed to be of poor quality 55-59 but do not describe them in detail in this review.
+Also using these criteria, seven studies (five RCTs and two cohort studies) were categorized as fair quality, ^{11,12,17,18,22-24} most often on the basis of the use of a modified rather than full intent-to-treat analysis of randomized treatment arms.
+We also abstracted data from six studies deemed to be of poor quality 58-63 but do not describe them in detail in this review.
 We have included mention of these studies only when important for additional context around our findings.
 Studies were categorized as poor quality primarily because of substantial attrition without adjustment of data, or due to substantial and unaccounted for differences in the proportion of patients lost to follow-up in each treatment arm.

 The overall dearth of RCTs and higher quality comparative studies in this area is perhaps unsurprising, as it is very difficult to implement a well-designed comparative study given ethical concerns and challenges with standardizing outpatient palliative care regimens across health care systems.
 Most studies described as fair compared patient groups with disparate demographic or clinical characteristics.
-Those described as poor did not present enough information to make this determination or did not sufficiently attempt to control for variables potentially confounding the relationship of the interventions to outcomes (in some cases reporting imbalances in factors such as disease mix or age of patients or home caregivers at baseline, and in some cases not reporting such baseline characteristics of comparison groups at all).
+Those described as poor did not present enough information to make this determination or did not sufficiently attempt to control for variables potentially confounding the relationship of the interventions to outcomes (in some cases reporting imbalances in factors such as disease mix or age of patients at baseline, and in some cases not reporting such baseline characteristics).